chrisparnin/blog.ninlabs.com/ninlabs/src/content/blog/2025-01-27-two-hundred-dollar-tasks.md

 ## $200 Tasks

 Current AI technology now happens to be sufficiently capable of performing $200 tasks.
 Today, I can ask about any AI tool to help me create a mascot.
 I would certainly need a lot of back and forth, with the design, and I would need some last mile fixes and touch up.
 While I'm not exactly happy with the results, if I had these tools available in 2013, I might have just went with the generated AI slop.
-Now, a commonly requested image for Dall-e is to help create logos.

 ![ai slop](/media/monkey/AI_monkey.jpg)

 ## What we can't do, yet

 We can also think of other professional services that are slightly more costly.
 Tasks that require more contextual and deep knowledge, good taste, and handling ambiguity.

-* Create a landscape design.
+For example, create a landscape design:
-* Create a complex excel template from an image.
-* TDB: checking census data for stuff..

 ![landscape](/media/monkey/yard.jpg)

-Currently, AI has struggled to move beyond transactional tasks.
-For example, [Devin bungling tasks](https://futurism.com/first-ai-software-engineer-devin-bungling-tasks), or [Operator stumbling over web popups](https://www.reddit.com/r/ChatGPTPro/comments/1i8jln3/i_am_among_the_first_people_to_gain_access_to/)
+When it comes to these more complex tasks outside benchmarks, AI stumbles.
+For example, [Devin bungling programming tasks](https://futurism.com/first-ai-software-engineer-devin-bungling-tasks), [Operator stumped by web popups](https://www.reddit.com/r/ChatGPTPro/comments/1i8jln3/i_am_among_the_first_people_to_gain_access_to/), fail to answer Benedict Evan's [How many people were employed as elevator operators in 1980](https://www.ben-evans.com/benedictevans/2025/1/the-problem-with-better-models), and my personal favorite, fail to create a complex excel template from an image.

+No doubt, the progress we've seen in AI so far is amazing, but economically, we're just beginning to scratch the surface of being able to solve tasks we'd pay for.